open-metadata/OpenMetadata/openmetadata-docs/content/partials/v1.3/deployment/upgrade/upgrade-prerequisites.md

 You can learn more about how the migration process works [here](/deployment/upgrade/how-does-it-work).

+**During the upgrade, please note that the backup is only for safety and should not be used to restore data to a higher version**.

 {% /note %}

 - To run the backup and restore commands, please make sure that you are always in the latest `openmetadata-ingestion` version to have all the improvements shipped in the CLI.